RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/_index.md

 }
 ---
 {{<banner-article bannerColor="#fff8dc">}}
-This feature is currently in preview and is not for production use.
+This feature is currently in public preview.
+Contact Redis support if you plan to use this feature.
 See [Create Active-Active databases for Kubernetes]({{<relref "/kubernetes/active-active/create-aa-database.md">}}) for the currently supported procedure.
 {{</banner-article>}}